singalAbhi7/cowinbot/README.md

 ## What and why
 This is a rudimentary telegram bot server to poll cowin vaccination APIs and publish vaccine availability to a telegram bot.

+Some features:
+- Dedupe updates over a 5 minute window to avoid sending multiple back to back duplicate notifications.
+- Ability to configure district groups as needed and start bot pollers for a specific group.
+- API calls to cowin are cached (Guava cache loader), rate limited and auto refreshed every X seconds.

 ## Usage
 - Checkout the repository and build it (Recommend using Intellij to begin with).
 See below for building from scratch using CLI
 - Execute with Telegram API token as a parameter.